AlmightyLks-SCP/SCPLockdown/README.md

 The doctor's heavy gate will be locked down for the specified duration.

 #### SCP 939 89 & 53
-The two stair-entry doors will be locked down for the specified duration.
+All doors within the room will be locked down for the specified duration.